Staying Beautiful: Treating Kids with Cleft Lip and Palate

 Children are fragile.
 If they look and sound different from other kids, it affects their psychosocial development, sense of identity and self-esteem.
 Our goal is to help them look, speak and function more normally.”

 The baby’s pediatrician advised the Goodriches to take Sophia to St. Louis Cleft-Craniofacial Center at SSM Cardinal Glennon Children’s Medical Center.
 The center is staffed by experts from SLUCare, the physicians of Saint Louis University.
-“We fix the things that make us human,” says director Dr. Alexander Lin, assistant professor, division of plastic surgery, at Saint Louis University and section chief of pediatric plastic surgery at Cardinal Glennon.
+“We fix the things that make us human,” says director Dr. Alexander Lin, professor, division of plastic surgery, at Saint Louis University and section chief of pediatric plastic surgery at Cardinal Glennon.
 “Children are fragile.
 If they look and sound different from other kids, it affects their psychosocial development, sense of identity and self-esteem.
 Our goal is to help them look, speak and function more normally.”

 About one in every 600 babies is born with a cleft lip and/or palate, making it the most common congenital birth defect.
 The condition can cause severe facial deformities, feeding problems, speech defects, misaligned teeth, poor growth and hearing problems.
 A cleft lip can range in severity from a small gap to a complete split that extends to the base of the nose; a cleft palate can affect one or both sides of the mouth, including gums and jaws.